 In this series of blogs, you have learned increasingly more about the four styles of DISC (Dominant, Influence, Steady, and Conscientious).
 Now that we have the basics of PACE & PRIORITY behind us, I’d like to dive a little deeper into responding to each DiSC style.
 Sometimes we are left speechless after interactions with others.
 It might be the information being shared; however, it is often the tone of the message that puts us off.
 Being familiar with the DISC styles will help you be able to respond and keep communication moving forward, whether by phone, face-to-face, text, or email.
 Understanding yourself better is the first step to becoming more effective when working with others.
 For illustration’s sake, we will assume the specific style being discussed is that person’s PRIMARY style.
 Today’s blog is dedicated to the primary style of “D” or Dominant.

 Let’s go back and remember our TWO basic aspects of the DISC styles: Pace & Priority.
 The Dominant (D) style has a faster PACE and tends to be outspoken and abbreviated.
 Other descriptors might include active, assertive, dynamic, and bold.
 The D’s PRIORITY is task-oriented and prefers action and results.

 Same scenario with another co-worker who IS familiar with DISC and happens to know our D friend from having been through DISC training together.
-The interaction results in the co-worker answering, “3”, and the D says thanks and walks off quickly, completely satisfied with the exchange.
+This time the interaction results in the co-worker answering, “3:00”, and the D says thanks and walks off quickly, completely satisfied with the exchange.